Demand for meat is destroying the Amazon. Smarter choices at the dinner table can go a long way to help.

 To remedy this, professor Gibbs’s land use lab, in partnership with the National Wildlife Federation (NWF), created a digital tool that uses data from the Brazilian government to track cattle supply chains.
 They offered this resource free online to help companies avoid suppliers that are selling illegally produced beef.

-“We want to see robust zero deforestation commitments from corporations, especially from the U.S.,” said Nathalie Walker, NFW senior director of tropical forests and agriculture.
+“We want to see robust zero deforestation commitments from corporations, especially from the U.S.,” said Nathalie Walker, NWF senior director of tropical forests and agriculture.
 “It’s not worth it just for a quick profit to destroy something that can never be brought back.”

 Another online tool is “Rapid Response,” a database created by Mighty Earth which uses satellite imagery to monitor clear-cutting in Brazil and beyond.
 The nonprofit also rates companies on how well they have managed to keep deforestation out of their products.
 American corporations like Cargill and Bunge and the Brazil-based JBS ranked among the worst offenders, Hurowitz said.